open-mmlab/mmtracking/docs/en/migration.md

 The 1.xx versions of MMTracking add `TrackLocalVisualizer` and `DetLocalVisualizer` which are registered in `VISUALIZER`.
 Compared with the 0.xx versions of MMTracking, we support the visualization of images and feature maps.
 Details can be seen [here](mmtrack/visualization/local_visualizer.py)

 ## Engine

-The runner of training, evaluation and test are upgraded in the 1.xx versions of MMTracking.
+The runner, hook, logging and optimizer in the training, evaluation and test are refactored in the 1.xx versions of MMTracking.
 Details can be seen in MMEngine.